Search

 import CreativeEngine from '@cesdk/engine';

-// to store the DOM container where the CreativeEngine canvas will be attached
+// To store the DOM container where the CreativeEngine canvas will be attached

 let canvasContainer;

-// to store the CreativeEngine instance
+// To store the CreativeEngine instance

 let engine;

-// to store the ID of the image block added to the scene
+// To store the ID of the image block added to the scene

 let imageBlockId = null;